cyclecycle/luscient-grakn-demo/notes.md

 Induction of the polyamine catabolic enzyme, spermine oxidase (SMO) has been linked to increased reactive oxygen species (ROS) and DNA damage in human gastric and lung epithelial cells and suggest direct mechanistic links between inflammation, SMO activity, ROS production, and epithelial carcinogenesis that are likely relevant in prostate cancer.

 Spermine oxidase is upregulated and promotes tumor growth in hepatocellular carcinoma.
 PMID: 29923661

+COMPLETE EXAMPLE

+BFT TO SMO

+PMC3174648
+We now demonstrate that purified B. fragilis toxin up-regulates spermine oxidase in HT29/c1 colonic epithelial cells.

+SMO EFFECTS

+PMC3065872
+Induction of the polyamine catabolic enzyme, spermine oxidase has been linked to increased reactive oxygen species and DNA damage in human gastric and lung epithelial cells.

+PMC6131205
+There is direct evidence that the induction of spermine oxidase during neoplastic transformation leads to the development of cancer.

+Altogether:

+We now demonstrate that purified B. fragilis toxin up-regulates spermine oxidase in HT29/c1 colonic epithelial cells.

+Induction of the polyamine catabolic enzyme, spermine oxidase has been linked to increased reactive oxygen species and DNA damage in human gastric and lung epithelial cells.

+There is direct evidence that the induction of spermine oxidase during neoplastic transformation leads to the development of cancer.

+BFT TO CANCER

+lab finding :)

+CONTRADICTORY INFORMATION

+PMC5292333
+The authors found that BFT could actually inhibit tumor formation.